Blueprint Travelers - Travel Site

 The buses of La Paz are micro but mighty.
 These little buses dominate the traffic system of the city and are the main way that local La Paz residents get around the city.
 You can find different routes on the Moovit app.

-The buses look more like vans zipping around the city.
-They have their list of destinations listed in the windows of the buses.
+The buses look more like vans zipping around the city and you can see where they are going based on the list of destinations in their windows.
 In order to take one, you have to wave it down as it passes the listed stop.
 You will hop into the bus and tell the driver your destination.
 As you approach your destination, you will tell the driver that you want to get off the bus.
 There, you will hop off the bus and pay the driver in cash through the window.

-The transportation between the streets of La Paz, Bolivia
+The La Paz transportation between the streets of the city

 The transportation between the streets of La Paz

-We used the microbus system from the La Paz airport to the Sopocachi neighborhood.
-The microbus is called “Aereopuerto-Contratur” and it took us to the center of the neighborhood at Plaza Isabel la Catolica, which is one of the main neighborhoods for tourists to stay in.
+You can use the microbus system from the La Paz airport to the Sopocachi neighborhood (recommended neighborhood for tourists).
+The microbus is called “Aereopuerto-Contratur” and it will take you to the center of the neighborhood at Plaza Isabel la Catolica, which is one of the main neighborhoods for tourists to stay in.
 From the airport, the bus will put your large baggage on the top of the bus and remove it when you arrive at your destination.
-The microbus system was efficient and direct to get us to our destination.
+The microbus system can be efficient and direct to get you to your destination.

 Share This Article